Yiyang-Chen/COMP585_SP21_ELLERBE/README.md

 # 1.Unity
 This is a unity project, we use version **2019.4.22f1**

-When you download the unity, remember to choose Android/ios support (SDK, NDK, JDK), so that the project can be built to cell phone.
+When you download the unity, remember to choose **Android/IOS support (SDK, NDK, JDK)**, so that the project can be built to cell phone.